joshuaHallee/foxhole-item-api/README.md

 <br />

-Example of getting all items from both factions, that are in heavy_arms category, that are NOT craftable in mpf
+Example of getting all items from both factions, that are in heavy_arms category, that are NOT able to be crafted in mpf.
 ```
 GET /api/v1/items?itemCategory=heavy_arms&isMpfCraftable=false
 ```